Alexandra-Henthorne/Final_Project/README.md

  Questions they hope to answer with the data
 * The question I am purposing is can you predict the quality of a specific wine based off of the ingredients.

+ Description of their source of data
-The Data that I have choose to used and placed in this segment is data from white and red wine qualities.
+*The Data that I have choose to used and placed in this segment is data from white and red wine qualities.
 The categories are shown below.

 <img width="977" alt="Screen Shot 2022-11-01 at 4 32 22 PM" src="https://user-images.githubusercontent.com/107597779/199361438-27b0f02c-5bf4-4613-b097-361db300c52b.png">